IgniteUI/igniteui-docfx/kr/components/ripple.md

 The IgxRipple allows custom stylization through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
 The ripple's [theme]({environment:sassApiUrl}/index.html#function-igx-ripple-theme) exposes a property that allows customization of the color of the effect.

 #### Importing global theme
-To begin styling of the predefined ripple layout, one needs to import the `index` file, where all styling functions and mixins are located.
+To begin styling of the predefined ripple layout, you need to import the `index` file, where all styling functions and mixins are located.
 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index'
 ```

 #### Defining custom theme
-One can easily create a new theme, that extends the [`igx-ripple-theme`]({environment:sassApiUrl}/index.html#function-igx-ripple-theme) and accepts the parameters, required to customize the ripple as desired.
+You can easily create a new theme, that extends the [`igx-ripple-theme`]({environment:sassApiUrl}/index.html#function-igx-ripple-theme) and accepts the parameters, required to customize the ripple as desired.

 ```scss